 Most Christian educators agree that the Bible should be central to Christian education.
 However, Christian educators often struggle to show students how the Bible is relevant to the subjects they teach.
 As a result, many decide to push the Bible to the margin of the educational experience.

-The Christian worldview that BJU Press materials present to students can be expressed in the biblical story of Creation, Fall, and Redemption.
-By taking these three events/themes as the lenses through which to look at the academics, we are able to show that faith and learning are bound together and that the Christian faith must govern the educational experience.
+At BJU Press, we define biblical integration as Christian worldview shaping.
+The Christian worldview is best expressed in the biblical story of Creation, Fall, and Redemption.
+Taking these three events as the lenses through which to look at education, we see that faith and learning are bound together and that the Christian faith must govern the educational experience.

 In the first chapter of Genesis, we discover that humans are made in God’s image.
 One of the chief components of God’s image in man is man’s ability to reason.
 So the ideal educational methodology will encourage each child to analyze, evaluate, and create—to declare God’s glory by being like Him, not only in behavior but also in the life of the mind.

 As God’s image-bearers, we are to maximize the usefulness of the world for the glory of God and for the benefit of our fellow humans.
 Therefore, Genesis 1:28 becomes the key verse justifying all of the academics.
 You cannot maximize the usefulness of God’s world without knowing about math, science, and grammar.
 This verse also indicates that God-glorifying dominion is not only useful, but also beautiful.
 It requires creativity and involves poetry and the arts.